Behind the Scenes of “Belle da Costa Greene: A Librarian’s Legacy”

 About the Speakers:

-Olivia Loksing Moy is an associate professor of English at Lehman College, The City University of New York, where she directs The CUNY Rare Book Scholars.
+Olivia Loksing Moy is an associate professor of English at Lehman College, The City University of New York, where she teaches nineteenth-century British literature and directs The CUNY Rare Book Scholars.
 She is Vice President of the Keats-Shelley Association of America and serves on the organizing committee for the Princeton Women of Color Collective.
 Her published works include The Gothic Forms of Victorian Poetry (2022), Victorian Verse: The Poetics of Everyday Life (2023), and Julio y John: Selections from Imagen de John Keats (2017).
+She holds a Ph.D. in literature from Columbia University.

 Next